 After you have been rear-ended, the actions you take can determine the outcome of your claim.
 You should always exchange contact and insurance information with the other driver.
 You should take pictures of the crash scene, speak to witness and obtain the police report for your car accident.

 Always seek medical attention after a rear-end accident.
 Even if your injuries seem minor enough to "walk off," you could have an underlying injury that could show up in a medical evaluation.
 Furthermore, seemingly minor injuries such as whiplash may not produce any immediate symptoms.
 If left untreated, complications can worsen days later.
 And if you don't have a medical record of your injuries, you might not receive the compensation you deserve.

 In a rear-end accident, the driver who strikes the leading vehicle is almost always responsible for causing the crash.
 But even it's been proven that the negligent driver was 100 percent at fault, his or her insurance company will likely go to great lengths to reduce or deny your claim.
 They might downplay the extent of your injuries.
 They might claim that you don't need to hire an attorney.
 They might even offer you a small settlement that barely covers the cost of your medical expenses, lost wages and suffering.
 Insurance companies only care about keeping their overhead costs down and they will do so by taking advantage of injury victims who don't know their rights.

-Don’t waste your time dealing with the other driver’s insurance company.
-Let the experienced auto accident attorneys at Lawter & Associates, PLLC handle it.
+Don't waste your time dealing with the other driver's insurance company.
+Let the experienced car accident lawyers at Lawter & Associates, PLLC handle it.
 We know the tricks insurance companies use.
 We can negotiate with them to maximize your compensation.
 And if they refuse to pay, we can take them to trial.